bpamos/welltrajconvert/README.md

 ---

-**Now, we're ready to create our local environment!**
+**Now, we're ready to create our local environment**

 1. Clone the repository, and navigate to the downloaded folder.
-This may take a minute or two to clone due to the included image data.

-2. Create (and activate) a new environment, named `deep-learning` with Python 3.6.
+2. Create (and activate) a new environment, named `dir-survey` with Python 3.6.
 If prompted to proceed with the install `(Proceed [y]/n)` type y.

 	- __Linux__ or __Mac__:
 	```